Christmas World

 • Make sure that the level of water in the stand never goes below the base of the tree.

-• Always turn off the lights put on the Christmas tree before leaving the house or going to bed.
+• Always use LED lights to keep the heat down and always turn them off before leaving the house or going to bed.

 • Never even burn any part of the Christmas tree in a wood stove or fireplace.